swxxii/Pruner/README.md

 ## Requirements

 - qBittorrent 4.1 or later
-- Python 3
+- Python 3 + `requests` module

 ## Basic Install

-- Run `pip install requests`
+- Run `pip install requests`<br>
+_If that fails, google how to install pip into python 3 for your environment._
-- Update the config section of the script for your qBittorrent setup: `server` address, `username` and `password`.
+- Update script config variables for your setup: `server`, `username` and `password`.
+- Run script with `python3 /path/to/script/pruner.py`
+- If this doesn't work your python or pip is set up wrong.

 ## Synology NAS Install

 ### Prerequisites
 1. Enable home folders via DSM<br> (Control Panel > User > Advanced > Enable user home service).
-1. Enable SSH access via DSM and log in as `admin`
+1. Enable SSH access via DSM and log in as `admin` user<br>
+_Using the default `admin` account makes your NAS vulnerable to brute force attacks but we will use it here for simplicity._
-1. Install Python 3 package via DSM.
+3. Install Python 3 package via DSM.
 (3.8.2 used)

 ### Setup